5th Annual Yacunne Fish Camp

 Free Coloring Page

 In 2022, Domonique Mitchell (Waccamaw Siouan Artist) created a coloring page that depicts a Waccamaw Siouan male spearfishing.
 The spears where made of hickory and used deer antler tips for a point.
-Some elders remember when spearfishing was more promonit in our culture as a way of fishing.
+Some elders remember when spearfishing was more prominent in our culture as a way of fishing.
 In the 1950s, there was still accounts of this practice continuing and with much larger bowfin fish we see today.

 This is a free coloring page for you to use in continuing to educate about our culture and traditions as Waccamaw Siouan People.